EVerest/libocpp/doc/california_pricing_requirements.md

 The User-specific price is used for display purposes only and can be sent as soon as the user identifies itself with an id token.
 It should not be used to calculate prices.
-Internally, the DataTransfer json is converted to a `DisplayMessage`, defined in `common/types.hpp`.
+Internally, the messages in the DataTransfer json (for 1.6) is converted to a `DisplayMessage`, defined in `common/types.hpp`.
 In case of multi language messages, they are all added to the DisplayMessage vector.
 If the message is sent when a transaction has already started, the session id will be included in the display message and the `IdentifierType` will be set to `SessionId`.
 If it has not started yet, the id token is sent with `IdentifierType` set to `IdToken`.